tomyedwab/yesterday/feat/processes.md

 ## 7. Error Handling and Resilience

 *   **Manager Crashes:** If the process manager itself crashes, running subprocesses will continue to run (orphaned).
 Upon restart, the manager should attempt to reconcile its state, potentially by identifying existing `servicehost` processes (e.g., by scanning processes or looking for lock files with port information, though this can be complex).
-*   **Startup Failures:** If a subprocess fails to start (e.g., `servicehost` executable not found, invalid WASM path), this should be logged, and the manager should not continuously retry without a backoff.
+*   **Startup Failures:** If a subprocess fails to start (e.g., `servicehost` executable not found, invalid binary path), this should be logged, and the manager should not continuously retry without a backoff.
 *   **Health Check Failures:** Handled by the restart mechanism with backoff.
 *   **Port Conflicts:** The port allocation mechanism should prevent conflicts.
 If a conflict occurs unexpectedly, it should be logged, and an alternative port should be tried.